AmityWilder/physac-rs/README.md

 </tr>
 </table>

-- Resources are automatically cleaned up when they go out of scope (or when [`std::mem::drop`][drop] is caled).
+- Resources are automatically cleaned up when they go out of scope (or when [`std::mem::drop`][drop] is called).
 This means that `ClosePhysics` is not exposed and not necessary.

   `destroy_physics_body()` is still required for unloading physics bodies though, because the `create` methods store "strong" references (either [`std::sync::Arc`][Arc] if the `sync` feature flag is enabled or [`std::rc::Rc`][Rc] if not) inside of `Physac` and only return a reference *to those* references.